 Soffit and Fascia are the final decorative touches that create a classic finish to the exterior of your home.
 While new siding makes a big impression, don't overlook what soffit and fascia can do for a house.
-Soffit & fascia gives extra value while eliminating the need to paint.
-Harris Exteriors & More uses soffit materials which are available in vinyl or aluminum with matching colors in aluminum fascia.
-Harris Exteriors’ soffit and fascia systems are backed by a non-prorated lifetime warranty.
+These materials give extra value while eliminating the need to paint.
+Harris Exteriors and More uses soffit materials which are available in vinyl or aluminum with matching colors in aluminum fascia.
+Our systems are backed by a non-prorated lifetime warranty.
 As always, with Harris Exteriors & More, you are protected.

 The addition of soffit & fascia helps in adding the finishing touches to the appearance of your home as well as eliminating some future maintenance.
-That's why professional soffit and fascia installation is highly recommended by a licensed contractor such as Harris Exteriors & More.
-When looking for a quality soffit and fascia installation company, look no further than Harris Exteriors & More.
-We have specialized in the installation of soffit & fascia boards for over 15 years.
+That's why professional installation is highly recommended by a licensed contractor such as Harris Exteriors & More.
+When looking for a quality installation company, look no further than our team.
+We have specialized in the installation of these boards for over 15 years.